- The MEMZ virus is an iconic example of a joke taken one step too far. Initially harmless, this Trojan has the potential to seriously damage your PC.

 - Explore our Removal Guides as well and start removing malicious programs one after another.

 MEMZ is a Trojan that has received much attention from Windows PC users lately, who are intrigued by the vortex images it creates on their computers.
 To this day, MEMZ still remains an obscure virus for many Windows users, and the chance of getting more information from Microsoft is zero now.

 Once a computer is infected, the virus displays a message informing users they won’t be able to use their machines if they restart them.
+So remember to never restart a PC with MEMZ on it.

-If you decide to get rid of MEMZ via the Task Manager, your computer will crash on the spot.
-The final payload is initiated when restarting the computer.
-You machine won’t be able to run the OS, and will display this message instead: “Your computer has been trashed by the MEMZ Trojan.
+Your machine won’t be able to run the OS and will display this message instead: Your computer has been trashed by the MEMZ Trojan.
 Now enjoy the Nyan cat…

-How to remove the MEMZ virus
+How to remove the MEMZ virus?

 - Type the command taskkill /f /im MEMZ.exe in Command Prompt.
 This kills all the MEMZ processes without crashing the system.
 The downside is that the Nyan Cat will still appear after your restart your computer.

 If you’re curious to see how MEMZ affects your computer, you can watch the video below.

 If you ever encountered the MEMZ virus on your PC, tell us how you dealt with it in the comments section below.
 Also, if you are aware of other ways to remove the trojan, feel free to mention them.